Our professional team looks forward to meeting your children and partnering with your family in the spirit of Fun, Friendship & Community!

 Mariel Martinez — Associate Teacher

 Mariel is an associate teacher at TMH.
 She comes to us from the after school and summer program at St. John the Divine where she spent 7 years working with children as a teacher’s assistant and lead camp counselor.
 Mariel is bilingual and is currently pursuing a degree in early childhood education.
 Her calm and caring personality makes her a natural with kids.
+Mariel has a natural and intuitive relationship with her students and has taught both visual arts and yoga classes at TMH.

 Sondra Neuschotz — Associate Director TMH Juniors